 There is nothing better than a slightly toasted, warm muffin smeared with plenty of butter!
 Thankfully, these lemon muffins are incredibly easy to reheat!

-To reheat: There are two different ways you can reheat your muffins depending upon how much time you have and what kitchen equipment you have readily available (oven versus microwave).
+To reheat: There are two different ways you can reheat this lemon muffin recipe, depending upon how much time you have and what kitchen equipment you have readily available (oven versus microwave).

 - Oven (recommended method): Preheat your oven or toaster oven to 350°F. Reheat muffins until warm throughout or slightly toasted, about 5 minutes.